M.S. in Human Services Management

 1. Is this a live-in position?

 Yes.
 In order to maintain continuity for the clients we serve, we have found it best to employ our graduate students in full-time live-in positions as counselors.
 The practical experience students gain would be impossible to match in any classroom-only setting.
-Counselors live two to a house (one a first-year and one a second-year student), supporting three developmentally disabled adults.
+Community Living Managers live two to a house (one a first-year and one a second-year student), supporting three adults with developmental disabilities.
 Each counselor has a private bedroom in an apartment below the main house where clients live.